Last Updated: May 20, 2021

 How Does the Gig Economy Work?

 Let’s say you are planning to open a restaurant.
 You will need someone who will design the menu, but you don’t need to hire a graphic designer full time.
-There is no need for it – it is a one time gig.
+There is no need for it – it’s a one-time gig.

 You can start by going to some gig economy websites and searching for a freelance graphic designer.
 Some may have posted a portfolio on their profile that will help you decide which freelancer you want to work with.
-In general, gig platforms let clients post a review after the work is done.
-As only clients that hired the freelancer through the platform are able to leave a review, you will know that the reviews are genuine.
+In general, gig economy platforms let clients post a review after the work is done.
+As only clients who hired the freelancer through the platform can leave a review, you will know that the reviews are genuine.

 That’s all there’s to it.
-A consumer needs someone for a specific task, they hire a professional and pay them for the gig.
-If they are happy with the service, they leave a review.
-If the client didn’t use a platform, they can recommend the worker to their friends and family.
+If a consumer needs someone for a specific task, they hire a professional and pay them for the gig.
+Then, if they are happy with the service, they leave a review.
+If the client didn’t use a platform, they could recommend the worker to their friends and family.

-There are other good examples of on-demand labor.
-Hiring a babysitter or a dogsitter, a housekeeper, a mover…the list goes on and on.
+There are other good examples of on demand jobs and gigs.
+For example, hiring a babysitter or a dogsitter, a housekeeper, a mover… The list goes on and on.

 When Was the Term Gig Economy Coined?

 This type of arrangement has been around for a long time.
-It is nothing new.
+It’s nothing new.

 What is new is the term – gig economy.

-As Brown pointed out, no one had a regular job anymore.
-People either lost their jobs, had their hours reduced, or had their salaries reduced.
+As Brown pointed out, the financial crisis had an immense effect on the labor market.
+As a result, many either lost their jobs or had their hours or/and salaries reduced.
 This forced a lot of people to become gig workers or freelancers for supplemental income.

 Gig Economy Statistics

-1. 36% of working Americans participate in the gig economy.
+1. Almost 25% of working Americans participated in the gig economy in 2020.